 Under the provisions of this policy, students may elect to repeat a course in which a grade of 1.9 or lower was received and then have the highest grade received count toward their cumulative (graduation) grade point average (GPA).
 A course may be repeated only once.
-Due to changes in course numbering in 2008, students must notify the Admissions/Registration Office after they have repeated a class.
+Students must notify the Admissions/Registration Office after they have repeated a class.